Dale Morton’s last-gasp try sealed a thrilling and memorable win for Batley Bulldogs against Keighley

 But Dane Chisholm’s nerveless drop goal gave the Cougars a slender advantage, at 22-23, against 12-men Batley who had fought back courageously in the second half.

-And that perseverance showed in the dying seconds with Morton flying over in the corner to ensure the Bulldogs returned to winning ways in spectacular, unbelievable fashion.
+And that perseverance showed in the dying seconds with Morton – who wasn’t even in the 17-man squad on Saturday morning – flying over in the corner to ensure the Bulldogs returned to winning ways in spectacular, unbelievable fashion.

+After Keegan Hirst pulled out of the squad, Morton was promoted to the bench.
+But when Greg Johnson injured himself in the warm-up, Morton found himself on the right-wing.

+Craig Lingard made other changes too in an effort to prevent a third successive loss, with the experienced middles James Brown, Adam Gledhill and Martyn Reilly all coming into the starting 13, along with Jonny Campbell, while Samy Kibula and Nyle Flynn started on the bench.

 The opening exchanges were nervy, as both sides made a number of errors, although the lively James Meadows was proving a constant threat for the Bulldogs.